riton/puppet-ccin2p3-remctl/README.md

 remctl ACL file resource type.
 This class should be used to describe a set of resources that will be granted access to a set of remctl commands.
+Class `remctl::server` must have been included before using this defined type.

 **Parameters within `remctl::server::aclfile`:**

+#####`ensure`

+State of the aclfile resource.
+Defaults to `present`.

 #####`acldir`

 Directory where we want to save aclfile.
-MUST be an absolute path.
+This must be an absolute path.
 Defaults to `/etc/remctl.d`.

 #####`acls`